RobertJG17/Youtine/Youtine/README.md

 [X] Create disclosure group for HabitListView (

-[ ] Add state / env var to denote the state (create | edit)
+[X] Add state / env var to denote the state (create | edit)
--  [ ] Dynamically change Title/Toolbar labels/Confirmation descriptions
+-  [X] Dynamically change Title/Toolbar labels/Confirmation descriptions

+[X] Explore cloud based storage solution with firebase to optimize local memory usage
+-  [X] Can use Firebase or CloudKit which is Apples BaaS and enables us to use a generous amount of cloud storage
+-
 [ ] Create unit tests

-[ ] Explore cloud based storage solution with firebase to optimize local memory usage

 ### Pragma Marks